 Various possible explanations are given for the would-be bride's cold feet.
 Perhaps Leedskalnin was too poor or too uneducated, or maybe he was just too weird.
 After all, Leedskalnin went on to spend 20 years of his life building an open-air love compound in Florida, furnished with lumpy rock tables, chairs, and beds with the hopes that his ex-fiancé would fall in love with it — and with him, too.

-In 1923, Ed Leedskalnin began creating this Coral Castle, which was called Rock Gate Park at the time, on a patch of land that he had purchased in Florida City.
+In 1923, Ed Leedskalnin began creating this Coral Castle, called Rock Gate Park at the time, on a patch of land he had purchased in Florida City.
 With no modern construction tools or conveniences and equipped with only hand tools and a fourth-grade education, Leedskalnin somehow managed to construct over 2 million pounds of coral.

 Although his materials were commonly called "stony coral," the material Leedskalnin used is really Oolitic limestone, which is plentiful throughout southeastern Florida and is probably why he chose it for his build.